Configuring threat protection

 WMI Persistence Compatibility list: in this section, list the consumers that represent legitimate WMI events and which the protection mode must not block.

-Protection against malicious use of certutil Compatibility list: in this section, add the IDs of applications likely to use certutil.exe for legitimate purposes and which the protection mode must not block.
+Protection against malicious use of certutil Compatibility list: add here the IDs of applications which could use certutil.exe in legitimate cases and which should not be blocked by the protection.
 Environment discovery - Interval: indicate the interval in seconds (minimum five seconds) between the first command and the last command, and the interval after which discovery operations must be ignored.

 - Compatibility list: in this section, add the IDs of applications allowed to run commands similar to discovery operations and which the protection mode must not block.